------- + -------

 CNHI's role:

-The goal of the collaboration between Share Our Strength and the Center for Nutrition & Health Impact is to document the evolving landscape of Food as Medicine (FAM) programs for pregnant women.
-The Center identified future directions of FAM programming for pregnant women in the form of six directions.
+The goal of the collaboration between Share Our Strength and the Center for Nutrition & Health Impact was to document the evolving landscape of Food is Medicine (FIM) programs for pregnant women.
+The Center identified future directions of FIM programming for pregnant women in the form of six directions.

 Background and Analysis